logicly-au/pmhc-mds-user-documentation/doc/faqs/system/mailing-list.rst

 Please check that we have your correct email address.
 Refer to :ref:`updating-your-details`

 Mailing list emails will be sent from support@pmhc-mds.com.
-Please make sure this is not being caught in any spam filters.
+Please make sure this is not being caught by any spam filters.

 .. _unsubscribe-faq: